 A reduction fired glaze having about 10-12% iron oxide that fires to a highly glossy deep maroon to black.
 Tenmokus normally break to iron-red crystallized areas where thinner and thus work well to visually highlight incised decoration or abrupt contours.
-Tiny yellow iron silicate crystals adorn thick sections of the glaze when sufficient melting has occurred.
+Tiny yellow iron silicate crystals adorn thick sections of the glaze when sufficient melting has occurred or iron percentage is higher.
 Tenmokus behave differently on porcelains and stonewares.

 A cone 10 reduction tenmoku glaze with about 10% iron oxide

 Fired on a porcelain in a gas kiln.

 Tiny iron silicate crystals often grow in tenmoku glazes

 This occurs as they cool in the kiln.
 The slower the cooling and the more iron oxide there is, the bigger and more plentiful these crystals will be.

 The same Tenmoku on a buff stoneware and a Grolleg porcelain